pytorch/pytorch/docs/source/optim.rst

 Taking an optimization step
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All optimizers implement a :func:`~Optimizer.step` method, that updates the parameters.
+All optimizers implement a :func:`~Optimizer.step` method that updates the parameters.
 It can be used in two ways:

 ``optimizer.step()``